wildfly/quickstart/ejb-security-programmatic-auth/README.md

 ### Restore the Server Configuration Manually

-1. If it is running, stop the ${product.name} server.
+1. If it is running, stop the WildFly server.
-2. Replace the `${jboss.home.name}/standalone/configuration/standalone.xml` file with the back-up copy of the file.
+2. Replace the `WILDFLY_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file.

 ## Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
-For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](${use.eclipse.url}).
+For general information about how to import a quickstart, add a WildFly server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts).

 * Be sure to [Create the Properties Files for the JAAS Security Domain](#create-the-properties-files-for-the-jaas-security-domain) as described above.
 * Be sure to configure the server by running the JBoss CLI script as described above under [Configure the Server](#configure-the-server).